tidehackathon/team-valkyrie-1/README.md

 # DAY 4

-The project consists of three separate modules:
+The project consists of such separate modules:

 ```
 ├── airflow_infra